 Combine peanuts, candy corn, Reese’s Pieces, and caramel bits.
 Reserve 3/4 of a cup to sprinkle on top of bark.

-Pour candy corn mix into white candy melts.
-Stir just to combine.
+Pour candy corn mix into melted white candy melts and stir just to combine.

 Sprinkle the reserved 3/4 cup of candy corn mix on top.

 Drizzle the melted dark cocoa candy melts over the chocolate bark.

 Freeze for 10-15 minutes until the candy is set.